castellotti/urcuchillay/README.md

   --data_path DATA_PATH
                         The path to data files to be indexed (default: ./data) --model_path MODEL_PATH
-                        The path to store the "models" directory (default: .)
+                        The path to the directory for cached models (default:
+                        ./models)
   --storage_path STORAGE_PATH
                         The path to save and load the vector store (default:
                         ./storage)